matthijsgroen/fp-experiments/posts/2-first-parser.md

 }
 ```

-The editor I'm using would directly apply these rules, so I would have direct
+The editor I'm using applies these rules directly, so I would have direct
-feedback whether I was breaking any rules.
+feedback whether I was breaking any of my own rules.

-I even added some more rules, to prevent cheating:
+I even added some more rules to prevent cheating:

 ```json
 {